agh-space-systems-rover/kalman_robot/kalman_arm_controller/README.md

-# kalman_arm_controller
+# Arm Controller

-ROS package for controlling Kalman's arm.
-It includes CAN related library to interface with joints as well as MoveIt controllers.
+a set of nodes that use ROS2 Control and CAN to interface with joints and MoveIt controllers

 ## Description

-The main element of this package is hardware controller used by ROS2 control to interface with the arm joints.
-For interfacing it uses CAN FD protocol.
+The main element is the hardware controller, which is used by ROS2 control to interface with arm's joints using CAN FS protocol.

-Additionally in this pacakge there are some scripts used for testing and providing extra functionalities.
+Additionally, there are some extra ROS nodes in the `scripts` directory.
+Those are used during development.

 ## Kalman's Arm Description

+Here's a diagram of data flow between the arm's subsystems.
+Our custom nodes are colored in green:

 ![](docs/arm_control.drawio.svg)

-Above you can find a simple diagram showing data flow in arm.
-Green blocks represent code that is written for custom usage of ROS2 Control.
+(Excuse Polish language in the diagram.)